 Legislators were concerned because individual bankruptcies had risen from 1.3 million in 1999 to 1.6 million in 2003.
 Business bankruptcies, on the other hand, were about 38,600 in 1999 and 35,000 in 2003.

 How the Act Led to the 2008 Recession

 A report by the National Bureau of Economic Research said that the Consumer Protection Act could have helped cause the subprime mortgage crisis and the subsequent Great Recession.
 How?
 The law made it difficult to declare bankruptcy.

 There are three advantages of bankruptcy.
 First, those in debt could hold off the collection efforts of creditors.
 Second, they could have unsecured debts simply written off.
 Third, they could get their debt reorganized and interest payments reduced on secured loans.

 Second, people became enslaved by the cost of health care.
 The Bush administration responded to the request of banks who said consumers were abusing bankruptcy to just avoid paying their bills.
-But medical costs created the most bankruptcies.
-When the Act prevented bankruptcy, those with chronic illnesses were forced deplete all their assets to pay their medical bills.
+But medical costs were a commonly cited contributor to bankruptcies.
+When the Act prevented bankruptcy, those with chronic illnesses were forced to deplete all their assets to pay their medical bills.

 That is supported by earlier data.
 In the three months before the Act was passed, there were 667,431 bankruptcies in the fourth quarter of 2005.
 This plummeted to 116,771 in the first quarter of 2006.
 It was just 155,833 in the second quarter.